redis/redis-doc/commands/info.md

 The `INFO` command returns information and statistics about the server in a format that is simple to parse by computers and easy to read by humans.

-The optional parameter can be used to select a specific section of information:
+The optional _section_ parameter can be used to select a specific section of information:

 *   `server`: General information about the Redis server
 *   `clients`: Client connections section